I am a Senior Research Fellow working in the field of extra-Solar planets. My pronouns are he/him/his.

 I'm interested in all aspects of exoplanetary science.
 My PhD was focused on the interactions between hot Jupiter planets and their host stars, particularly through gravitational tides.
 These can have a significant effect on the evolution of a planetary system, both from the star and the hot Jupiter's points of view.
-Current (and past projects) include:
+Past projects include:

 - Tidal realignment of planetary orbits through measurement of the spin-orbit alignment angle using the Rossiter-McLaughlin effect